Boolean proportions: Constants

-\begin{proof} We begin with the $(\mathbb B)$-column.
-Since $(\mathbb B)$ contains no functions and no constants, our first observation is (cf. \prettyref{not:z_in_V}): By \prettyref{not:abcd}, this means that all non-trivial justifications in $(\mathbb B)$ have the form $z\to z$.
-We therefore have (cf. \prettyref{not:z_in_V}): Hence, This shows the directed proportions: This implies

-We prove the remaining rows in the $(\mathbb B)$-column as follows.
-By \prettyref{equ:Jus_B_abcd}, we have This implies via \prettyref{fac:disprove}: \\
+\begin{thm} We have the following table of boolean proportions: The above table justifies the following relation: This implies that in addition to the properties of \prettyref{t:p}, $(\{0,1\})$ satisfies all the properties in \prettyref{§:P} except for monotonicity.
+The same applies to $(\{0,1\},B)$, for all $B\subseteq\{0,1\}$. \end{thm} \begin{proof}[Proof of \prettyref{t:B}] The $(\{0,1\})$-column is an instance of \cite[Theorem 33]{Antic22}.

-We proceed with the proof of the $(\mathbb B,0)$-column.
-Our first observation is (cf. \prettyref{not:z_in_V}): By \prettyref{not:abcd}, this means that all non-trivial justifications in $(\mathbb B,0)$ have one of the following forms (cf. \prettyref{not:z_in_V}): We therefore have (cf. \prettyref{not:z_in_V}): This implies This further implies via \prettyref{fac:disprove}: We further have which yields As a direct consequence of \prettyref{thm:atct} with $\psi(z):=0$, we also have From \prettyref{equ:B0_models_0-1_0-0} and \prettyref{equ:B0_models_a-0_c-0} (together with symmetry \prettyref{equ:symmetry}), we deduce \\
+We proceed with the proof of the $(\{0,1\},0)$-column.
+Our first observation is: By \prettyref{r:abcd}, this means that all (non-trivial) justifications in $(\{0,1\},0)$ have one of the following forms (recall that $0\to x$ is not a valid justification since $x$ does not occur in $0$): We therefore have: This implies This further implies: \\

-We proceed with the proof of the $(\mathbb B,1)$-column, which is analogous to the proof of $(\mathbb B,0)$-column.
-Our first observation is (cf. \prettyref{not:z_in_V}): By \prettyref{not:abcd}, this means that all non-trivial justifications in $(\mathbb B,1)$ have one of the following forms: We therefore have (cf. \prettyref{not:z_in_V}): This implies This further implies via \prettyref{fac:disprove}: We further have which yields As a direct consequence of \prettyref{thm:atct} with $\psi(z):=1$, we also have From \prettyref{equ:B1_models_1-0_1-1} and \prettyref{equ:B1_models_a-1_c-1} (together with symmetry \prettyref{equ:symmetry}), we deduce \\
+We proceed with the proof of the $(\{0,1\},1)$-column, which is analogous to the proof of $(\{0,1\},0)$-column.
+Our first observation is: By \prettyref{r:abcd}, this means that all non-trivial justifications in $(\{0,1\},1)$ have one of the following forms: We therefore have (this table is analogous to the previous table): This implies This further implies: \\

-We proceed with the proof of the $(\mathbb B,0,1)$-column.
-Our first observation is (cf. \prettyref{not:z_in_V}): By \prettyref{not:abcd}, this means that all non-trivial justifications in $(\mathbb B,0,1)$ have one of the following forms: We therefore have (cf. \prettyref{not:z_in_V}): This implies This further implies via \prettyref{fac:disprove}:
+We proceed with the proof of the $(\{0,1\},0,1)$-column.
+Our first observation is: By \prettyref{r:abcd}, this means that all non-trivial justifications in $(\{0,1\},0,1)$ have one of the following forms: We therefore have (the following table is obtained by joining the previous two and --- since we now have \textit{both} constants 0 and 1 available --- by adding the justifications $0\to 1$ and $1\to 0$.)
+This implies This further implies:

 \end{proof}